Addressing the Health Needs of Young Adult Mothers with a History of Child Welfare Involvement

 Half of youth with experience in foster care have a pregnancy by age 19, and many have multiple pregnancies by this same age.
 While adolescent childbearing itself is associated with numerous adverse outcomes for mothers and children, these problems may be particularly acute for young mothers with a history of child welfare involvement.
-These risks may also be exacerbated among maltreated youth, who are more likely to have social and health related adversities.
+These risks may also be exacerbated among maltreated youth, who are more likely to have social- and health-related adversities.
 In comparison to children without child welfare involvement, those in the child welfare system have increased rates of chronic physical as well as mental and behavioral health needs.
-While the burden of health challenges for youth with child welfare involvement has been well documented, the health status of these youth upon entry into pregnancy and parenthood is understudied.
-Given the high prevalence of chronic health needs among youth exposed to the child welfare system, it is likely that health risk factors persist during the reproductive period.
+While the burden of health challenges for system-involved youth has been well documented, the health status of these young people as they become pregnant and enter parenthood is understudied.
+Given the high prevalence of chronic health needs among youth exposed to the child welfare system, it is likely that health risk factors persist before, during and after pregnancy.

-In order to understand the risks for poor outcomes among young mothers with a history of child welfare involvement, PolicyLab conducted a retrospective cohort study of 16,000 mother-infant pairs in a large Mid-Atlantic city using linked administrative data files (vital statistics, medical assistance claims and child welfare records).
-Findings include:
+In order to understand the risks for poor outcomes among young mothers with a history of child welfare involvement, PolicyLab—supported by the Stoneleigh Foundation—conducted a retrospective cohort study of 16,000 mother-infant pairs in a large Mid-Atlantic city using linked administrative data files (vital statistics, medical assistance claims and child welfare records).
+Our findings, published in 2016, included:

 - Nearly half (43%) of Medicaid-financed births to mothers aged 15-24 in the Mid-Atlantic city occurred among women who were known to the child welfare system.